Yellow-backed tanager

-The yellow-backed tanager (Hemithraupis flavicollis) is a species of bird in the family Thraupidae, the tanagers.
-It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela; also extreme eastern Panama in Central America.
-Its natural habitats are subtropical or tropical moist lowland forest and heavily degraded former forest.
+The yellow-backed tanager (Hemithraupis flavicollis) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Panama and every mainland South American country except Argentina, Chile, Paraguay, and Uruguay.

-Etymology
+Taxonomy and systematics

-The genus name Hemithraupis combines the Ancient Greek word hēmi, meaning "half" or "small" with the Ancient Greek word thraupis, which refers to an unidentified small bird mentioned by Aristotle.
+The yellow-backed tanager was formally described in 1818 by Louis Pierre Vieillot with the binomial Nemosia flavicollis.
+By 1912 it had been reassigned to its current genus Hemithraupis.
+(Note: Subspecies ornata, described as Hemithraupis flavicollis ornata in 1912, was the earliest to be noted as belonging to H. flavicollis.)
+The genus name Hemithraupis combines the Ancient Greek words hēmi, meaning "half" or "small" and thraupis, which refers to an unidentified small bird mentioned by Aristotle.
 In ornithology, it is typically used to refer to tanagers.
-Flavicollis is derived from Latin, meaning "yellow-backed".
+The specific epithet flavicollis is derived from Latin, meaning "yellow-necked".

-Taxonomy

-The yellow-backed tanager was described in 1818 by Louis Pierre Vieillot, who placed it in the genus Nemosia.
-It was later placed in its current genus, Hemithraupis.
-There are currently 11 recognized subspecies.
+The yellow-backed tanager has these 11 subspecies: